salvatorecampagna/CarND/term2/project3_particle_filter/README.md

 The Particle Filter can rely also on a map, in this case a landmark-based map, and on measurements to compute the posterior distribution.

-## particle Filter algorithm steps
+## Particle Filter algorithm steps

 1. Initialization